mpc-bioinformatics/macpepdb/Readme.md

 ## Usage

 ### Native installation
-You can follow the development instruction to `pip install -r ./requirements.txt`.
+For a native installation you need Python 3.7 or higher and the PostgreSQL headers.
+Than update pip with `pip install --upgrade pip` and run `pip install -e git+https://github.com/mpc-bioinformatics/macpepdb.git@<MACPEPDB_GIT_TAG>#egg=MaCPepDB` to install MaCPepDB.
 Then you can use MacPepDB by running `python -m macpepdb`.
-Appending `--help` shows the existing command line parmeter.
+Appending `--help` shows the available command line parmeter.

 ### Docker installation
 To create a Docker image use: `docker build --tag macpepdb-py .` .
 You can use the image to start a container with